schuyler1d/mustache.js/README.md

     {{/foo?}}

 Will print the block only if 'foo' evaluates to true, and if foo is an array, only print once if foo is not empty.
+This conditional test will also run faster than a normal block if testing the truth value is all that's needed.

 ### DOT-SEPARATORS